Stanley Gordon Sturges: Banepa practice

-Two years after graduating from medical school, Sturges arrived in Nepal with his two children and wife, Raylene Sturges in 1957.
+Having completed his internship, Sturges, his wife, and their three children, left for the mission field in 1957.
+First they went to India to study the language, and then went on to Nepal.
 The Seventh Day Adventist Church supported their mission, and Sturges later wrote in his autobiography that his “motivation to enter mission service centered chiefly in the desire to witness in a practical way to the love of Christ for all.”

 Sturges originally planned to open a practice in Kathmandu, but didn't want to threaten the United Medical Mission already serving there, so he looked 16 miles east to Banepa.
 Back then, Banepa was a district center of nearly a 1/4 million people without regular service of a doctor.
 It was the hub of three trade routes converging on the Valley of Seven Cities, also known as the Kathmandu Valley.
 When he passed through the city, headsman and 10,000 of local tribesman staged a demonstration for Sturges to choose the city for his practice.

 The first clinic was opened in a run-down second-floor rented room.
 Problems plagued the practice, such as the shortage of medicine supply and reluctance of people to come in.
 Sturges hired more staff and eventually started treating up to 100 patients daily.
 His wife often helped out and filled in for Sturges when he wasn't around.